GoodVibesOhmly/GVO_MAPS/README.md

 # Distribution

 The challenge is getting enough revenue soon enough, for teams to be able to keep contributing.
 Revenue generation can draw on ideas from Web1 & Web2 businesses — but with less extractive rates.
 Importantly, the token must be designed such that its value rises as usage rises.
 But there’s still one big problem: too little revenue, too late.
 I’ll elaborate.
 If rates are too high, it will either get forked and re-deployed with lower rates, or it won’t get adopted because it’s seen as too extractive.
 If rates are too low (and usage isn’t sufficient) then revenue is too low.
 Either way, teams won’t have enough funding to keep growing the project.
 They will stoically or heroically keep going for a while, until they can’t feed their family.
 Some may pull through.
 And most will be forced to stop, at which point the project begins its fade into oblivion.
 Good news!
 We can overcome the challenge of “too little revenue, too late”.
 It takes a key change: rather than disburse all the tokens at the beginning of the project, disburse a large fraction of tokens over a much longer period of time to the workers that are adding value to the project.
 This gives teams a longer runway to iterate towards product-market fit (PMF), and more funds to catalyze growth once PMF is achieved.

-# Governance

-The $GVO token will be the system’s governance token, empowering $GVO holders to vote on updates to the platform.
-Combining governance mechanisms and incentivizing holders, it will serve as a means to align the different stakeholders in the system. $GVO will also serve as a security and policy management medium.
-Decentralized, automated governance, that incentivizes participants and aims for security, sustainability, and participant welfare is key to a protocol’s success.

-# DAO First Approach

-LiveTheLifeTV is taking a “DAO First Approach” to spinning up the protocol, choosing to use decentralized tools from the start to achieve our final goal of complete decentralization and having a flexible smart contract system able to add / upgrade / remove functionality all based on DAO proposals.

 # Development Introduction